 Why this matters for the site

-A page like this belongs on Amazing Jews because Jewish public life is not only biography, ritual, or Israel.
-It also includes institutions that attempt to move Jewish responsibility into global action.
+A page like this belongs on Amazing Jews because Jewish public life includes biography, ritual, Israel, and institutions that attempt to move Jewish responsibility into global action.

 Some of those efforts succeed, some fail, and many are contested.
 But they deserve explanation as part of modern Jewish institutional life.